Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServicePrincipalPasswordCredential.md

 PS C:\> New-AzureADServicePrincipalPasswordCredential -ObjectId $sp.ObjectId -EndDate $endDate
 ```

-This command creates a password credential for a service principal that expires in 1 year
+This command creates a password credential for a service principal that expires in 1 year.

 ## PARAMETERS